spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/multiserver-shooter/tutorial-multiserver-cloudtest.md

 1. Close your Unreal Editor - if the Editor is open when you try to build workers, the command fails.
 1. Check the project's networking is set to Spatial networking. </br>
-Unreal GDK projects default to using Spatial networking.
+GDK projects default to using Spatial networking.
 However, if you have reset the networking switch to native Unreal networking, you need to set it back. </br>
     1. In a terminal window, navigate to the `DefaultGame.ini` configuration file (located in `<ProjectRoot>\Game\Config` directory).
     2. Check if the `bSpatialNetworking` option is present.
 If it is, set it to `True` (so: `bSpatialNetworking=True`), save the file and exit.
 2. Still in a terminal window, navigate to the `UnrealGDKExampleProject` directory.